wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/deployment/eks.md

-# Usage
+# EKS deployment

-This guide describes the necessary steps to deploy Wazuh on Kubernetes either on AWS EKS.
+This guide provides instructions for deploying Wazuh on a Kubernetes cluster in Amazon EKS.

-## Usage: EKS deployment

-### Pre-requisites
+## Pre-requisites

 - Kubernetes cluster already deployed.
   - Kubernetes can run on a wide range of Cloud providers and bare-metal environments, this documentation section focuses on [AWS](https://aws.amazon.com/).
 It was tested using [Amazon EKS](https://docs.aws.amazon.com/eks).